Vyral/cindy-gillies/_posts/2019-03-04-how-will-the-new-road-construction-in-our-area-impact-you.md

 {% include youtube.html %}

 As you know, some considerable highway expansion is about to take place along the Capital Beltway.
+This segment is part 1 of a 2 part series we put together covering the expansion.

 Governor Northam recently announced that **the company Transurban would be building three miles’ worth of HOV road extension along I-495 near the American Legion Memorial Bridge.** This is a heavy-traffic area, and many people in our area use I-495 to commute to work.
 Additionally, Transurban will be extending the HOV lanes on the center median of I-495 all the way down to the Falmouth interchange.&nbsp;